LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

 2. A bean of type `MeterManager` is created
 3. If a bean of type `MeterRegistry` doesn’t exist, the existing bean of type `MeterRegistry` contained in `MeterManager` is returned.
 This is confusing because, we already know that we have a bean of `MeterRegistry`.
 After all, `MeterManager` depends on it, making this completely redundant, but running the code confirms that this gets executed.
 Why?

 When `CompositeMeterRegistry` is created, it identifies beans that implement `MeterRegistry`.
-Through this search, it finds the `PrometheusMeterRegistry` via Micrometer dependency, then it finds it again through the `MeterConfig` configuration file, for some reason ignoring the `@ConditionalOnMissingBean` annotation.
+Through this search, `PrometheusMeterRegistry` is found in the Micrometer dependency, then the same instance is found in the `MeterConfig` configuration file.
+For some reason the `@ConditionalOnMissingBean` annotation is ignored.
 Why?

 As it turns out, `@ConditionalOnBean` should only be used on auto-configured configuration files or the condition may not be honoured.
 This is even stated in the https://docs.spring.io/spring-boot/api/java/org/springframework/boot/autoconfigure/condition/ConditionalOnMissingBean.html.